-Apartments: Apartments generally house students who are at
+Apartments: Apartments house students who are at least 21

-least 21 years old or have completed at least 60 semester or 90 quarter
+semester or have completed at least 60 semester or 90 quarter credit hours

-credit hours (not including Running Start credits), or if the student has
+(not including Running Start or AP credits), or if the student has lived in

 All single undergraduate students are required to live on campus while